syntasso/kratix/docs/writing-a-promise.md

 jenkins.promise.example.com   2021-09-09T11:21:10Z
 ```

-The complexities of what happens when installing a Promise are beyond this tutorial, but for now it's good to understand that a k8s Controller is now listening for Jenkins resource requests.
+The complexities of what happens when installing a Promise are beyond this tutorial, but for now it's good to understand that a k8s Controller is now responding to Jenkins resource requests on the platform cluster.

 After a few minutes we can go to the Worker cluster and see we have a Jenkins operator running.

-`kubectl get pods -A`
+`kubectl --context=kind-worker get pods -A`

 See a Jenkins Operator.

 ### Create and submit a resource request

-Next, we change hats from Platform team member and become the customer of the Platform teams.
-We should now be able to request instances of Jenkins on-demand
+Next, we change hats from Platform team member and become the customer of the Platform team.
+We should now be able to request instances of Jenkins on-demand.

 ```bash
 cat >> jenkins-resource-request.yaml <<EOF